Arbitrum vs Base: Which Is Better for DeFi Trading?

 Daily Transactions Growing with rapid ecosystem growth Higher daily transactions due to established protocols

-User Base Expanding, driven by Coinbase layer-2 network Base users More extensive user base with active chain users
+User Base Expanding, driven by the Coinbase layer-2 network, Base users More extensive user base with active chain users

 Network Revenue Early stage with potential for L2 network revenue growth Higher L2 network revenues from DeFi activity